1. Submission of publication.

 Submission of publication.

-Authors submit to journal "Geodynamics" fully formatted electronic versions of papers prepared in accordance with the following requirements, typed in WORD-2003 – files * .doc (MS Office versions 2007, 2010)– files * .docx, * .docm – not accepted, figures in separate JPG files and statement (hat the article was not published or submitted for publication in any other domestic and abroad journals) should be sent to the following by e-mail: email@example.com
+Authors submit to journal "Geodynamics" fully formatted electronic versions of papers prepared in accordance with the following requirements, typed in WORD-2003 – files * .doc (MS Office versions 2007, 2010); files * .docx, * .docm – not accepted, figures in separate JPG files and statement (that the article was not published or submitted for publication in any other domestic and abroad journals) should be sent to the following by e-mail: firstname.lastname@example.org

 Scientific publication in the professional journal "Geodynamics" should take into account the requirements of international scientometric databases (SciVerse Scopus, Web of Science, etc.) to scientific papers.